pramode/Python-and-LaTeX-Book/indexweb.rst

 `GitHub <http://github.com/pramode/Python-and-LaTeX-Book>`_.

 A little bit about my book-writing workflow.
-I maintain a git repo on my home machine from where I occassionally push to `GitHub <http://github.com/pramode/Python-and-LaTeX-Book>`_.
-I have another git repository on my Linode slice which hosts the book - occassional pulls from github combined with a build which directly delivers  HTML files to the web server's (I use Nginx - do try it out if you find Apache to be a memory hog) static files folder is all that is needed to "publish" the book!
+I maintain a git repo on my home machine from where I occasionally push to `GitHub <http://github.com/pramode/Python-and-LaTeX-Book>`_.
+I have another git repository on my Linode slice which hosts the book - occasional pulls from github combined with a build which directly delivers  HTML files to the web server's (I use Nginx - do try it out if you find Apache to be a memory hog) static files folder is all that is needed to "publish" the book!